vuola/UH_NumericalMethods/README.md

 Required dependencies and installation instructions are given below.
 The code has been tested in MacOs and Ubuntu.

-## Installing a development stack and compiling in Ubuntu
+## Installing the full development stack and compiling in Ubuntu

 This chapter contains instructions for installing the full development environment.